one agent,

 Any git host

 GitHub, GitLab, or any git URL — public or private.
-Install by URL or by short name from the registry.
+Install by URL or short name.

 Open source